-6th for Media and Film Studies
+3rd for Media and Film Studies

-Guardian University League Table 2019
+Guardian University League Table 2022

-Your film studies modules will be taught by academics from The Centre for World Cinemas and Digital Cultures.
-The Centre also sponsors cultural events, seminar series, conferences and research projects.
+As an undergraduate, you'll study the principles of film studies and a variety of different national cinemas.
+The modules will be taught by academics from The Centre for World Cinemas and Digital Cultures, which also sponsors cultural events, seminar series, conferences and research projects.

-The first of its kind in the country, our Centre has distinguished itself by taking a positive, inclusive and democratic approach to Film Studies, specialising in the situated study of cinematic forms.
+Your film studies modules will be taught by The Centre for World Cinemas and Digital Cultures which takes a positive, inclusive and democratic approach to Film Studies, specialising in the situated study of cinematic forms.
 We also explore digital technologies for film production and distribution.